Studying Abroad During Community College

 How Can I Enroll in a Program?

-Students can find out about study abroad opportunities by visiting their community college’s website, or meeting with an academic advisor.
+Students can find out about study abroad opportunities by visiting their community college’s website or meeting with an academic advisor.
 Many states also have educational boards that can assist students with more information and services.
 For example, California Colleges for International Education (CCIE) “works to provide community college students the opportunity to study abroad, improve foreign language acquisition and fluency, and provide colleges an opportunity to internationalize the curricula, bring international students to our campuses.”

 With the aid of CCIE, over 3,500 community college students in California studied abroad during the 2005-2006 academic year.
 Their program venues include semesters in Europe, Africa, Australia, and many others.
 While the cost of studying abroad is often an inhibiting factor for some students, as many programs are expensive, most community colleges offer payment plans, scholarships, and financial assistance to help with the monetary implications.

-According the studies from CCIE, over 70 percent of students indicated that the costs of studying abroad would not deter them from the benefits and opportunities of the global experience.
+According to the studies from CCIE, over 70 percent of students indicated that the costs of studying abroad would not deter them from the benefits and opportunities of the global experience.

 Establishing Good Relationships with Instructors